fhirbase/fhirbase/README.md

 then it looks like PostgreSQL is either not running or not accepting TCP/IP connections.
 Please check presence of `postgres` process using your operating system's Process Viewer (or Task Manager).
-If `postges` process is running, please consider updating `pg_hba.conf` file as described in this [wiki article](https://wiki.postgresql.org/wiki/Client_Authentication).
+If `postgres` process is running, please consider updating `pg_hba.conf` file as described in this [wiki article](https://wiki.postgresql.org/wiki/Client_Authentication).